 What Is Google Drive?

 Google Drive is the most well-known cloud storage service on the market.
 Many people use it mainly because it is straightforward, and its free version is quite generous.
-Moreover, the service is handy for collaboration and file sharing.
+To: Moreover, the service is handy for team and cross-department collaboration and file sharing.

 Google Drive bests many other services due to its vast ecosystem, which aids in collaborative activities, making it one of the most simple and user-friendly cloud storage services.
 It's all so cheap (or free) in many cases, and most average internet users already have a Google account, thanks to Gmail's dominance.

 Google provides a wide range of services, its Drive service interface is self-explanatory, and they excel at ensuring that all of those services work and operate effectively together.
 Google Workspace and Android and the company's other products and hardware make Google Drive almost natively compatible with nearly everything.
 Also, they have many third-party integrations that add value to their benefit.

 In short, Google Drive allows you to effortlessly create content, save files, collaborate with your team, and do various other activities.
 The mobile app is available for Android and Apple too.